 Armament: 2 - 5"/38 cal.
 DP guns (2x1), 4 - 40 mm AA (2x2), 10 - 20 mm AA, 3 - 21" TT, 1 Mk10 Hedgehog, 8 Mk6 Depth Charge Projectors, 2 Mk9 Depth Charge Stern Racks

 History of the USS Chester T. O'Brien (DE-421)

-Later, on March 28, 1951, the ship was recommissioned at San Diego and homeport assignment was changed to Newport on June 22, 1951.
-Between the years 1954 and 1958, the USS Chester T. O'Brien served as a school ship with the Escort Vessel Gunnery School of Destroyer Force, Atlantic, and the Fleet Sonar School, and performed local operations at the Key West and Newport.
-The ship was assigned to 3rd Naval District at New York City from September 05, 1958.
+Later, on March 28, 1951, the ship was recommissioned at San Diego, and the homeport assignment was changed to Newport on June 22, 1951.
+Between the years 1954 and 1958, the USS Chester T. O'Brien served as a school ship with the Escort Vessel Gunnery School of Destroyer Force, Atlantic, and the Fleet Sonar School and performed local operations at the Key West and Newport.
+The ship was assigned to the 3rd Naval District in New York City on September 05, 1958.
 After the final decommissioning on February 21, 1959, the ship was struck from the Navy List on July 1, 1972, and sold for scrapping on April 04, 1974.
 The ship served a total of 11 years and 2 months.

 Asbestos Risks on the USS Chester T. O'Brien (DE-421)